 The complexity of these and many other machinations of the power to tax are likely to continue indefinitely and regressively.
 Instead of income, what would happen if there was a tax on the dollar by putting a time limit on its use and, therefore, its value.
 The depreciation of the dollar is well understood as an econometric exercise.
 For tax reduction purposes, large organizations can accelerate the depreciation of a long list of assets that continue to grow in value.
 What can be done?
 Prove that we are not crazy.
 They are the ones that need a shrink.

 The crazy people are those who want to change the world, but they are ones who do it in denial.
 Changes in the world since the Sixteenth Amendment require a forceful effort in dealing with the income and tax problem.
 One of those changes that will be most likely to contribute to a force for reform could come from the new policies of the Green New Deal (GND – WIKI).

-What if investments in all things not listed as certified GND investments becomes depreciating money?
+What if investments in all things not listed as certified GND investments become depreciating money?
 It will take some time to figure that out, and in this country, we are talking one to three decades.
 We may not have that much time.
 The tax on money transition would bring foreign reserves and dollar transactions capable of funding an entirely new U.S. economy.
 Instead of a tax on income, holding money alone in a non-GND stock or FIRE places will pay through planned periods of depreciation.
-Corporations and households that invest in GND directly or indirectly will not pay income tax on anything over, let’s give it a ballpark, of a half billion.
+Corporations and households that invest in GND directly or indirectly will not pay income tax on anything over, let’s give it a ballpark, of a half-billion.

 The GND and the Triple Bottom Line